-Cost of revenue for the three months ended December 31, 2006 was 79.7% of revenue as compared to 68.5% of revenue for the three months ended December 31, 2005.
+Cost of revenue for the three months ended June 30, 2007 was 80.2% of revenue as compared to 70.6% of revenue for the three months ended June 30, 2006.

-Cost of revenue for the three months ended December 31, 2006 was \$81.2 million against \$34.1 million for the three months ended December 31, 2005, representing an increase of \$47.1 million or 138.4%.
-This increase was primarily on account of an increase in cost of revenues of \$12.7 million in the WNS Global BPO segment and of \$34.4 million in the WNS Auto Claims BPO segment.
+Cost of revenue for the three months ended June 30, 2007 was \$90.2 million against \$37.4 million for the three months ended June 30, 2006, representing an increase of \$52.8 million or 141.0%.
+This increase was primarily on account of an increase in cost of revenues of \$18.8 million in the WNS Global BPO segment and of \$34.0 million in the WNS Auto Claims BPO segment.

-The increase in the cost of revenue in the WNS Global BPO segment was mainly attributable to increases of approximately \$7.2 million in employee costs including share-based compensation expense.
-It was also attributable to an increase of \$3.1 million in infrastructure costs on account of increased capacity, \$1.2 million in depreciation expenses and \$1.2 million in travel expense.
+The increase in the cost of revenue in the WNS Global BPO segment was mainly attributable to increases of approximately \$12.1 million in employee costs including share-based compensation expense.
+It was also attributable to an increase of \$3.9 million in infrastructure costs on account of increased capacity, \$1.1 million in depreciation expenses and \$1.7 million in travel expense.

-The increase in cost of revenue in the WNS Auto Claims BPO segment was mainly attributable to higher payments of \$33.5 million to repair centers primarily on account of the addition of a significant new client since January 1, 2006 and on account of the assumption of the role of the principal in dealings with third-party repair centers for accident management services as part of a renegotiated contract for an existing significant client, partially offset by reduction in repairs payment cost on account of the loss of certain clients for whom we arranged for repairs involving payments to repair centers in the three months ended December 31, 2005.
+The increase in cost of revenue in the WNS Auto Claims BPO segment was mainly attributable to higher payments of \$35.2 million to repair centers, mainly due to the assumption of the role of principal in dealings with third-party repair centers for accident management services for an existing significant client, partially offset by a decrease in employee and infrastructure expenses.